MV Dunedin Star: Successor ship

 After the War, Blue Star Line bought a cargo ship that was being built by Alexander Stephen and Sons at Linthouse on the River Clyde.
-It had been laid down for Lancashire Shipping Ltd as Bolton Castle for trade with China.
-However, in 1949, the Chinese Communist Revolution reduced this trade so Lancashire Shipping sold it on the stocks to Blue Star.
+She had been laid down for Lancashire Shipping Ltd as Bolton Castle for trade with China.
+However, in 1949, the Chinese Communist Revolution reduced this trade so Lancashire Shipping sold her on the stocks to Blue Star.